mofro/mnews/README.md

 **Personal newsletter aggregation and digest system**

-Nemo helps you find your newsletters in the vast ocean of email by aggregating forwarded newsletters into a single, searchable dashboard.
+Nemo helps you find your newsletters in the vast ocean of email by aggregating forwarded newsletters into a single, searchable dashboard!

 ## Features